highlights-gao/Buildings-EnergyUsage-forecasting/README.md

    - Assess the uncertainty of the forecasts and provide confidence intervals if applicable.

 ## Conclusion
 This project aims to provide accurate forecasts of energy usage for a business building by leveraging historical data and weather conditions.
-By comparing the performance of various baseline algorithms, we aim to identify the most effective approach for forecasting energy consumption.
+By comparing the performance of various baseline algorithms, I aim to identify the most effective approach for forecasting energy consumption.
 The insights gained from this project can help optimize energy management strategies and improve overall efficiency in commercial buildings.